 Section 1002.395(9)(j), Florida Statutes, requires the Department to select an independent research organization to which participating private schools must report the scores of participating students on the national norm-referenced tests administered by the private school.
 Dr. David Figlio is the Project Administrator for the organization selected.
 Dr. Figlio is currently associated with the University of Florida.
-A research contract was finalized in September 2007 and has been renewed annually since July 1, 2009; the most recent renewal being on June 11, 2012.
+A research contract was finalized in September 2007 and has been renewed annually since July 1, 2009; the most recent renewal being on May 13, 2013.

-Dr. Figlio directed the collection of test scores from the 2011-12 school years.
+Dr. Figlio directed the collection of test scores for the 2012-13 school year.
 He works closely with the state's Scholarship Funding Organizations to contact participating private schools and request the submission of test scores from eligible scholarship students.
-The Department included a notice regarding test score submission for the 2011-12 school year in the Scholarship Program Newsletters.

-In September 2012, Dr. Figlio provided the Department with a list of 69 private schools that had not submitted complete test scores.
-Sixty-six of the 69 schools were still active participants in the program at the submission of Dr. Figlio's list.
-Subsequent to the 2011-2012 school year, each school was contacted several times by phone and mail by both Dr. Figlio and the Department.
+In September 2013, Dr. Figlio provided the Department with a list of 16 private schools that had not submitted complete test scores.
+Eleven of the 16 schools were still active participants in the program at the submission of Dr. Figlio's list.
+Subsequent to the 2012-2013 school year, each school was contacted several times by phone and mail by both Dr. Figlio and the Department.
 Included in the notices from Dr. Figlio was a reminder that the Department would issue Notices of Noncompliance to schools that had not submitted test scores.
-On August 28, 2012, the Department issued Notices of Noncompliance to the 66 schools on the list provided by Dr. Figlio.
+On September 9, 2013, the Department issued Notices of Noncompliance to the 11 schools on the list provided by Dr. Figlio.

-At the time of the filing of this report, 62 of the 66 schools have become compliant with the testing requirements.
-The department is continuing administrative action against the remaining four noncompliant schools.
+At the time of the filing of this report, 10 of the 11 schools have become compliant with the testing requirements.
+The department is continuing administrative action against the noncompliant school.